Montana Mesothelioma Lawyer

 Residents in the small town of Libby and surrounding towns, like Troy, were exposed too.
 The dust from the mine settled all over the region.
 People who worked in processing facilities in other states were also exposed, as were the residents around those plants.

 W.R.
 Grace eventually went bankrupt, but not before it established asbestos trust funds worth $4 billion.[3]
-The trust is used to pay the many victims of the asbestos exposure who became ill with mesothelioma and other conditions.
+The trust is used to pay the many victims of asbestos exposure who became ill with mesothelioma and other conditions.

 Hundreds of people have died as a direct result of the Libby mine, and the Environmental Protection Agency lists it as a Superfund site with ongoing cleanup efforts.[4]
 In 2009, W.R.
 Grace and its executives were acquitted in a trial that sought to prove they knowingly exposed workers and residents to asbestos.[5]